DrrMrr/qt-bitcoin-trader-scripts/README.md

 this value is in percentage and it defines, if price goes up, when all the bids cleared and generated like at first run.

+_resetBidsEnabled.txt_

+if this variabled is set to true, then all bids will be reset and new bids will be generated, when condition in resetPrice.txt will be reached.

 _StepBetweenOrders.txt_